denilsonsa/denilsonsa.github.io/_posts/2006-01-02-what-is-the-most-important-feature-in-an-opensource-free-software-game.markdown

 ---
 layout: post
 title: What is for you the most important feature in an opensource/free software game?
+excerpt: "The Linux Game Tome is holding the following poll: “What is for you the most important feature in an opensource/free software game?”
+Unfortunately, it is not possible to select more than one answer."
 lang: en
 tags:
 - Linux